 - He’ll make things fair and always do what’s right for us.

-Life isn’t fair!
+Life isn’t fair.
 That makes us angry.
 However, God gives us no guarantee of things working out like we want.
-As a matter of fact, Jesus guaranteed problems and unfairness, but he’d help us overcome.
-In him we can be victorious.
-2 Cor.
-2:14 says, “But thanks be to God, who always leads us in triumphal procession in Christ…”
+As a matter of fact, Jesus guaranteed problems and unfairness, but he promised to help us overcome.
+In him, we can be victorious.
+But thanks be to God, who always leads us in triumphal procession in Christ… (2 Corinthians 2:14).

-- He’ll change our circumstances if we pray hard enough or have enough faith.
+4. He’ll change our circumstances if we pray hard enough or have enough faith.

 We need to trust that God is at work in us and in our circumstances.
 Things don’t usually change until we’ve changed – until God’s done with how he wants us to grow.
-“My grace is sufficient for you, for my power is made perfect in weakness” (2 Cor.
-12:9).
+My grace is sufficient for you, for my power is made perfect in weakness (2 Corinthians 12:9).
 When we are weak, then we are strong—in him.
-Don’t be attached to an outcome.
-Be attached to God!

 - He’ll keep us safe.
 Nothing bad will happen to us or those we love.
 (How I wish this was true!)

-One day Jesus sent his twelve disciples out to do the work he’d called them to do (Matt.
-20:18).
+One day Jesus sent his twelve disciples out to do the work he’d called them to do (Matthew 20:18).
 Eventually, ten of them would die a martyr’s death.
-Jesus never promised safety, but he did promise that nothing could ever separate us from his love or his presence (Rom.
-8: 38-39).
+Jesus never promised safety, but he did promise that nothing could ever separate us from his love or his presence (Romans 8: 38-39).
 And we’re promised something else…something we all desire…His peace:

-Divine Love is a Suffering Love
+Divine love is a suffering love.

-A book that might help you relate better to your prodigal child, offering real, practical hope is Engaging Today’s Prodigal: Clear Thinking, New Approaches, and Reasons for Hope by Carol Barnier.
+Recommended Book: Engaging Today’s Prodigal: Clear Thinking, New Approaches, and Reasons for Hope by Carol Barnier.